Best Broadway Shows for Kids and Families

 August Wilson Theatre

 It may be too easy to say that the stage adaptation of Tina Fey's classic comedy Mean Girls is totally fetch, but it's accurate.
 The high-energy musical follows the movie closely, often verbatim, but the pop-rock songs give added insight into the characters' emotional lives as smart new girl Cady tries to navigate the hierarchy at her high school, which is ruled by the vicious Regina George and her Plastics.
-The recommended minimum age is 12 and that sounds right since there's a lot of attitude and some pretty raunchy sex jokes.
+The recommended minimum age is 12—there's a lot of attitude and some pretty raunchy sex jokes.
 However, like the source material, the show has an uplifting moral: even "mean girls" are human.